Raw Honey: Liquid Gold in Your Pantry

 - Recent studies proved that honey reduced overall cholesterol levels when taken daily.

-- Honey applied topically to a wound or incision moistens the skin and helps prevent or reduce scarring.
+- Honey applied topically to a wound or incision, moistens the skin, and helps prevent or minimize scarring.

 Recipe: Homemade Cough Syrup

 I keep a honey-lemon-ginger remedy in my refrigerator all winter long.
 This homemade cough syrup tastes so good that I don’t have to ask my kids twice to take it.
 You can also stir a few tablespoons of the syrup into hot water for a homemade “Neo-Citran”-style hot drink without all the nasty chemicals.